-Ectotherms Endotherms 1.
-Ectotherms are cold blooded animals.
-1. Endotherms are warm blooded Their temperature varies with their animals.
-They maintain a constant surroundings. body temperature.
-2. Fishes, amphibians, and reptiles are 2.
-Birds and mammals are endothermal ectothermal animals. animals.
+Ectotherms Endotherms 1 Ectotherms are cold blooded animals.
+Their temperature varies with their surroundings.
+Endotherms are warm blooded animals.
+They maintain a constant body temperature.
+2 Fishes, amphibians, and reptiles are ectothermal animals.
+Birds and mammals are endothermal animal.

-Write a short note on
+Q11: Write a short note on